genesistoxical/drop-icons/README.md

 * Clean and intuitive interface.
 * Allows you to quickly convert many images to icons at once, with the Drag and Drop feature.
 * Switch between English and Spanish language.
-* Shows a preview with three images and the total amount to convert (subtracting three from the preview).
+* Customize theme color.
+* Number of images to convert, subtracting three that are shown as preview.
 * Save icons in the same folder (default).
 * Save icons in a specific folder.
+* Saves the configuration to an .ini file (except for switches).
 * Enable and disable TopMost.
-* Generated icons are 16px but include sizes of 16, 32, 48, 64, 128, 256 pixels for a high quality icon.
+* Generated icons are 16px but include 16, 32, 48, 64, 128, 256 pixel sizes for a high quality icon.
 * Prevents duplication of an image that has been previously added.
 * Option to generate tiny icon.